That Blue Square Thing

 AQA Computer Science GCSE

-Networks - Network Protocols
+Networks – Network Protocols and TCP/IP

 Network protocols are sets of rules that are used to allow devices to communicate with each other effectively.
 Without protocols it would be impossible for one device to undersand the data sent from another.